ashley7295/SQLiJava/README.md

 Try logging in with one of the valid passwords, and also try with an invalid password.
 You should see an appropriate success or failure message.

-OK, now try this for the login and password.
+OK, now enter anything for the username, and this for password.

 ```
-login = 'whatever' and password ' or '1'='1
+whatever' or '1'='1
 ```

 Who are you logged in as?

 In addition to logging in as admin, there's more you can do with SQL injection.